 As set forth in the following table, our chief executive officer to global median employee pay ratio is 1,338:1 for 2020.
-As described in the Compensation Discussion and Analysis, the Compensation Committee reviews and approves target compensation for the Company's Chief Executive Officer, taking into account relevant market data and the executive's performance and expected future contributions to the Company.
-In 2020, approximately 91% of the CEO's target compensation for employees other than the Company's senior executives, including the median employee, are determined by local management, taking into account relevant market data for that geography, criticality of the employee's role, and the employee's performance and expected future contributions to the Company.
+As described in the Compensation and Analysis.
+Compensation Discussion the Committee reviews and approves compensation for the Company's Chief Executive Officer, taking into account relevant market data and the executive's performance and expected future contributions to the Company.
+In 2020, approximately 91% of the CEO's target compensation was performance-based. at-risk compensation.
+Compensation for employees other than the Company's senior executives, including the median employee, are determined by local management, taking into account relevant market data for that geography, criticality of the employee's role, and the employee's performance and expected future contributions to the Company.